The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Strongly regular graphs, Latin squares, and invariants

 \subsubsection{Latin square type graphs}

 For the definitions and results in this subsection we refer to \cite{CvL}.
-A strongly regular graph $\Gamma$ is \textit{geometric} if it is the point graph of a partial geometry $pg(s,t,\alpha)$.
-In this case, $\Gamma$ has parameters
+A strongly regular graph $\Gamma$ is \textit{geometric} if it is the point graph of a partial geometry $pg(\sigma,t,\alpha)$.
+In this case, $\Gamma$ has parameters (see Proposition 7.3 in \cite{CvL})

-A graph is \textit{pseudo-geometric} if it has the above parameters.
+A graph is \textit{pseudo-geometric} if it has the parameters in \eqref{pg}.
+Strongly regular graphs with parameters

+for some $t,u>0$, are respectively called \textit{pseudo Latin square graph} and \textit{negative Latin square graph} (notice that $NL_{t}(u)=PL_{-t}(-u)$).
+If a pseudo Latin square graph $PL_t(u)$ is geometric then it is called \textit{Latin square graph} and it is denoted $L_t(u)$.
+In particular, if $t=2$, $L_2(u)$ is called a \textit{lattice} graph.